avaneev/biteopt/README.md

 Use the test.cpp program to see the basic usage example.

-test2.cpp is a more complex test which performs optimization of several functions and calculates the average convergence time.
-Can be used with the CBEOOptimizer, CBEOOptimizer2 and CBEOOptimizerFan classes.
+test2.cpp is a convergence test for all available functions.
+Performs many optimization attempts on all functions.
+Prints various performance information, including percentage of rejected attempts.

 test3.cpp demonstrates the usage of the optimizePlateau() function.

+test4.cpp is a convergence test for multi-dimensional functions.

 ## Users ##
 This library is used by: